IELTS Speaking Samples and Answers

 Q. Why do some people choose to lead unhealthy lives?

 Answer: Some people choose to lead unhealthy lives either because they don’t understand the “value” of living a healthy life or they are just too “lazy and arrogant” to get out of their comfort zone in order to find out how leading unhealthy lives will affect their health and minds in the long run.
 Besides, some people, because of being unhappy with nothing to look forward to in life, also choose to lead unhealthy lives.
 Then, finally, there is another group of people who choose to lead unhealthy lives because they are just “brought up” that way, and they consider that leading unhealthy lives actually makes them look “cool” to others.

 Q. Should individuals or governments be responsible for making people’s lifestyle healthy?

 Answer: What kind of lifestyles people should choose in order to remain healthy should be a personal and individual responsibility.
 What a person should eat and drink, and when a person should sleep, or how long a person should exercise every day should be entirely up to the person involved.
 If a person doesn’t understand what it takes to live a healthy lifestyle, the government can’t really do much about it except raising a certain level of awareness among its citizens about the benefits of living a healthy life as well as the harms of living an unhealthy one.

-However, the government can run some campaigns and advertisements to aware people about the importance of a salubrious lifestyle and can build more parks, sports centre and medical check-up points to help people lead a better life.
+However, the government can run some campaigns and advertisements to aware people of the importance of a salubrious lifestyle and can build more parks, sports centres and medical check-up points to help people lead a better life.